S3 method for class 'gam'

 numeric; number of times to randomize uniform quantiles in the direct computation method (

-) for QQ plots.- n_simulate
+method = "direct") for QQ plots.- n_simulate

 numeric; number of data sets to simulate from the estimated model when using the simulation method (

-) for QQ plots.- type
+method = "simulate") for QQ plots.- seed

 character; type of residuals to use.
 Only

-residuals are allowed.- n_bins
+"deviance","response", and"pearson"residuals are allowed.- n_bins

 character or numeric; either the number of bins or a string indicating how to calculate the number of bins.